fff-rs/juice/FEATURE-FLAGS.md

 One thing we have ignored until now are default feature flags.
 Cargo allows to define a set of features that should be included in a package by default .
-One of the default feature flags of Leaf is the `native` flag.
+One of the default feature flags of Juice is the `native` flag.
 When looking at the above example you might notice that the only way we can unleash the full power of the CUDA backend is by deactivating the default `native` flag.
 Cargo allows us to do that either via the `--no-default-features` on the CLI or